PeterThramkrongart/cds-language-portfolio/assignments/assignment-3/README.md

 ```

 **step 3: run the python script:**

-- Navigate to the folder "src".
+- Navigate to the folder "src":

 ```console
 cd src
 ```
-- run the python script _sentiment_analysis.py_ and specify the number of cores to use in integers and the number of samples to use:
+- Run the python script _sentiment_analysis.py_ and specify the number of cores to use in integers and the number of samples to use:

 ```console
 python sentiment_analysis.py -c {number of cores} -s {number of samples}
 ```

 **step 4 (optional): kill the environment:**

-- Navigate to the folder "assignment-3".
+- Navigate to the folder "assignment-3":

 ```console
 cd ..
 ```

-- run the bash script _kill_sentiment_analysis_venv.sh_ to remove the virtual environment:
+- Run the bash script _kill_sentiment_analysis_venv.sh_ to remove the virtual environment:

 ```console
 bash kill_sentiment_analysis_venv.sh
 ```